clayton14/scene-2-uwmf/doc/Reference.md

 - **Player Cross:** If _Player Cross_ is checked, then the _Action_ will be
 activated when the player crosses one of the trigger’s faces.

+- **Active Color:** What color the Trigger will use in Godot.
+This is purely cosmetic.
+You might change this property because you’re color blind or because you’re putting the Trigger in the same space as a green Tile.

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [action special]: https://maniacsvault.net/ecwolf/wiki/Action_specials
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering